FormosanBank/FormosanBank/Corpora/Presidential_Apologies/CodeAndDocs/README.md

 - **Chinese.txt** and **English.txt**: TXT files containing the apology in Chinese and English, respectively.
 Like the other languages, these are also divided into 33 sections.

-- **Final_XML**: Directory for storing the processed XML files, structured according to the FormosanBank XML format.
+- **XML**: Directory for storing the processed XML files, structured according to the FormosanBank XML format.

 - **main.py**: The main script that processes the text files in each language folder and converts them into XML format, organizing sections to match across translations.